 Freedom, adventure, the road to enjoyment and confidence on two (or three!) wheels – that’s Bikeability.

 Schools and families have trusted us for years to deliver a programme of cycle training for all.
-Over 5 million budding cyclists have put their trust in us, gaining the confidence they need to take to the roads.
+Almost 4 million budding cyclists have put their trust in us, gaining the confidence they need to take to the roads.
 What’s more, they’ve had fun too!

 That’s millions of people enjoying Bikeability and experiencing freedom and adventures.